-In many cases, malicious artifacts were not available for CISA to analyze because the threat actors' malware-that looks for and removes files with the .dll file extension-removed files [T1070.004] from the C:\Windows\Temp\\ directory.
-Through full packet data capture analysis and reverse engineering of malicious DLL files, CISA found no indications of additional malicious activity or sub-processes executed by the w3wp.exe process.
-CISA observed error messages being sent to the threat actors' command and control (C2) server when permission restraints prevented the service account from executing the malicious DLLs and writing new files.
+In many cases, malicious artifacts were not available for analysis because the threat actors' malware-that looks for and removes files with the .dll file extension-removed files [T1070.004] from the C:\Windows\Temp\\ directory.
+Through full packet data capture analysis and reverse engineering of malicious DLL files, no indications of additional malicious activity or sub-processes were found executed by the w3wp.exe process.
+CISA and authoring organizations observed error messages being sent to the threat actors' command and control (C2) server when permission restraints prevented the service account from executing the malicious DLLs and writing new files.

-CISA's network activity analysis was consistent with the artifacts provided for review.
-CISA analysts did not observe evidence of privilege escalation or lateral movement.
+Network activity analysis was consistent with the artifacts provided for review.
+Analysts did not observe evidence of privilege escalation or lateral movement.